 Scranton is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 76,653 people and 27 constituent neighborhoods, Scranton is the sixth largest community in Pennsylvania.
-Much of the housing stock in Scranton was built prior to World War II, making it one of the older and more historic cities in the country.
+Scranton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Scranton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Scranton are a mix of both white- and blue-collar jobs.
+Scranton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Scranton is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Scranton who work in office and administrative support (11.83%), sales jobs (9.86%), and food service (6.99%).

-The population of Scranton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Scranton, 22.18% have at least a bachelor's degree.
+The education level of Scranton citizens is a little higher than the average for US cities and towns: 22.18% of adults in Scranton have at least a bachelor's degree.

 The per capita income in Scranton in 2018 was $23,045, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $92,180 for a family of four.
 However, Scranton contains both very wealthy and poor people as well.